 Little Witch Academia is a different case altogether.
 Unlike other products by Trigger, LWA is more comedy-oriented than action or drama, even though it has good doses of both.
-Because of that, any instances of the aforementioned issues that I pointed out feels right at home if and when it happens.
-It lends itself for the scene rather than hampering it.
+Because of that, any instances of the aforementioned issues that I pointed out feel right at home if and when they happen.
+It lends itself to benefitting the scene rather than hampering it.

 And the best thing is that LWA is far more consistent than any of Trigger’s other shows.
 When off-models or cheap, low-quality animations happen they don’t take out of the experience, but for the most part the series just looks incredibly fluid and kinetic in ways that I haven’t seen a Gainax/Trigger production that does it this well since 2007’s Gurren Lagann.